dsb-lab/CellBasedModels.jl/docs/src/Usage.md

  - **Identity**: These parameters are discrete parameters that are assigned to a each agent.
  - **Global**: Parameters that are shared by all the agents.
  - **GlobalArray**: Parameters in terms of array formats that are shared by all agents.
- - **Medium**: Parameters that form part of a continuous medium the agents are interacting with.
+ - **Medium**: Parameters that form part of a continuous medium the agents are emdedded in.

-The parameters can be declared individually of collect them in an array declaration.
+The parameters can be declared individually or collect them in an array declaration.

 ```julia
 m = @agent(dims,